 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly defines its scope (Firecrawl webhook event handling), provides explicit trigger guidance with both a 'Use when' clause and a 'Trigger with phrases' section, and lists specific concrete actions.
-The description is concise, uses third-person voice correctly, and occupies a distinct niche that minimizes conflict risk with other skills.
+This is a well-crafted skill description that clearly defines its scope (Firecrawl webhook event handling), provides explicit trigger guidance with both a 'Use when' clause and a 'Trigger with phrases' section, and occupies a distinct niche.
+The description is concise, uses third-person voice, and includes specific technical terms that users would naturally use when needing this skill.

 | Dimension | Reasoning | Score |